 Preferred dog breeds as guide dogs

 Guide dog breeds are chosen for several characteristic traits.
 Two of the most important of them are temperament and trainability.
 Several dog breeds match these traits.
 But the ones that are most preferred as guide dogs are Golden Retrievers, Labradors, Standard Poodles, German Shepherds, and the cross between Golden Retriever and Labrador.
 These breeds are the most likely to be chosen by service animal facilities.

 However, people usually prefer the Labrador Retriever as a guide dog throughout the world.
 The dogs from this breed are responsive, intelligent and placid, and they also learn quickly.
-It takes an average of two years to breed, raise and train a working guide dog.
+It takes an average of two years to breed, raise and train a working dog.

 Guide dogs help the vision-impaired handler to walk freely and with confidence.
 Independent mobility is essential for a person to enjoy the same rights, responsibilities and freedoms as anyone else in their community.
 These dogs enable their handlers to do just that.

 Organisations can train a these dog to work in a range of situations and a variety of settings.
 Whether the setting is residential or a city or rural, a guide dog can be trained to help its handler get from point A to point B without any hassle.